-NPL’s Water Rocket Challenge 2023 was a great success, with over 800 attendees joining us as part of the 35 school teams, 30 evening teams and 60 teams/individuals taking part in our 'build your own rocket' workshop.
-The money raised from the event went to Richmond Borough scouts.
+NPL’s Water Rockets Challenge 2024 was a great success, with over 500 attendees joining us as part of the 42 school teams, 26 evening teams and 40 teams/individuals taking part in our 'build your own rocket' workshop.

 On this page are some awesome videos, photos and results from previous years’ Water Rocket Challenges.

-We have some posters of water rocket scientific facts and design tips, as well as a video made in association with a local school on the science of water rockets:
+We have some posters of water rocket scientific facts and design tips for short tube used for launching rockets, as well as a video made in association with a local school on the science of water rockets:

 Download our comprehensive booklet about building water rockets which helps you improve flight and understand the physics involved.